-We have 41 warehouse-format stores and one small-format standalone design center located throughout the United States.
-We plan to open approximately five to six additional stores in 2014 and to significantly increase the number of new stores that we open during each of the next several years thereafter.
+We have 71 warehouse-format stores and one small-format standalone design center located throughout the United States as of February 10, 2017.
+We plan to open 14 stores in 2017 and to increase the number of new stores that we open during each of the next several years thereafter.
 This growth strategy and the investment associated with the development of each new store may cause our operating results to fluctuate and be unpredictable or decrease our profits.
-Our future operating results will depend on various factors, including the successful selection of new markets and store locations, our ability to negotiate leases on acceptable terms and our ability to attract, train and retain highly qualified managers and staff.
 We cannot ensure that store locations will be available to us, or that they will be available on terms acceptable to us.
-If additional retail store locations are unavailable on acceptable terms, we may not be able to carry out a significant part of our growth strategy.
+If additional retail store locations are unavailable on acceptable terms, we may not be able to carry out a significant part of our growth strategy or our new stores' profitability may be lower.
+Our future operating results and ability to grow will depend on various other factors, including our ability to: